Using coroutines in Neovim Lua

 Fire-and-forget coroutine functions

-Lua introduces coroutines as functions that can yield (return) and resume multiple times.
-You can use Lua coroutines like Python generators, but that’s not how we’ll be using coroutines most of the time, because our concern here is to use asynchronicity to deal with blocking I/O calls.
+Lua introduces coroutines as functions that can yield and be resumed.
+Lua leaves it up to the programmer what the call protocol should be.
+For example, you can use Lua coroutines to implement a generator, but that’s not how we’ll be using coroutines most of the time, because our concern here is to use asynchronicity to deal with blocking I/O calls.

 and match_co